Code-At-Uni/Exercises/README.md

 ![exercise4](https://github.com/Code-At-Uni/exercises/raw/master/img/ex4.png "Exercise 4")

-* Embed a YouTube video and add a heading and description below it.
+* Embed a YouTube video to your page, demonstrating either yourself or your favorite music.

 #### Extension Exercise

-* Try embedding Spotify/Google Maps?
+* Try embedding Spotify/Google Maps
 * If you are interested in collecting data, try embedding Google Forms or Typeform

 # CSS